bot-app/trading/docs/freqai-running.md

 ## Defining model expirations

-During dry/live mode, FreqAI trains each coin pair sequentially (on separate threads/GPU from the main Freqtrade bot).
+During dry/live mode, FreqAI trains each coin pair sequentially (on separate threads/GPU from the main Trading bot).
 This means that there is always an age discrepancy between models.
 If you are training on 50 pairs, and each pair requires 5 minutes to train, the oldest model will be over 4 hours old.
 This may be undesirable if the characteristic time scale (the trade duration target) for a strategy is less than 4 hours.
 You can decide to only make trade entries if the model is less than a certain number of hours old by setting the `expiration_hours` in the config file:

 ```json
     "freqai": {